douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 # Ordering of exercises:
 - merge conflicts
 - git add remote for local repository
+- group work on 1 repo
+- everyone forking a repo and adding a file

 ## Git- Collaborating
 # Git - add remote